Best Spots For a Father's Day Picnic in Marin and the North Bay

 Stafford Lake, Novato

 - Stafford Lake in Novato is a 129-acre county park that has unlimited views of a sparkling blue lake surrounded by hills, trees, plenty of deer, and lots of ducks and Canada geese.
-The park has plenty of picnic tables, a huge play structure, volleyball courts and horseshoe pits, and a cool bike path.
+The park has plenty of picnic tables, a huge play structure, volleyball courts and horseshoe pits, and a cool new hammock park that's the perfect place for Dad to relax on his big day.
 Stafford Lake Park is a perfect destination for families with children from toddlers on up.
 There's an entry fee for Stafford Lake of $5 per vehicle on weekdays and $10 on weekends and holidays.
 Hours: 8 am–5 pm.
 Read more about Stafford Lake County Park here.